KusionStack/kusionstack.io/docs/user_docs/getting-started/cloudide.md

 - after selecting 'yes' to confirm the change, we can continue to watch the resources status and trace scrolling through the console, until a `Watch Finish!
 All resources have been reconciled` message indicating that all relevant resources have been reconciled.

-- then the service changes in the cluster will be detected and a `Port forwarding` notification prompts to hint that we can forward a local port to the guestbook-frontend service port within the cluster so that we can further verify that the service serves properly.
-We can click the button and select `Open in Browser` in the following notification and access the service through the browser.
+- then the service changes in the cluster will be detected and a `Port forwarding` notification prompts to hint that we can forward a local port to the guestbook-frontend service port 80 within the minikube so that we can further access and verify the service locally.
+We can click the button and select `Open in Browser` in the following notification and verify the service through the browser.

 ![apply to cloud](/static/img/docs/user_docs/getting-started/install/codespaces/apply.gif)

 ## Review and Summary

-Now we've completed the quick start trial of KusionStack: preview, deploy and verify an application in the dev environment.
+Now we've completed the quick start trial of KusionStack: preview, deploy and verify an application with the minikube.

 After the trial, you can stop the codespace in the [GitHub Codespaces Management Page](https://github.com/codespaces) and it can be restored for later use.
 Or you can just delete it and everything will return to the beginning.